 The best way to go kayaking with your buddies is for each of you to have a boat.
 You can paddle and fish together.
 Or if you’re a beginner, it’s safer to go kayaking with somebody who’s more experienced.

-Alternatively, there are tandem kayaks that you can buy, such as the Intex Dakota K2, which holds two people up to 400 pounds (181.4 kilograms) in total and comes with two dry bags, removable seats, and 86-inch (218.4-centimeter) oars.
+Alternatively, you can buy tandem kayaks, such as the Intex Dakota K2, which holds two people up to 400 pounds (181.4 kilograms) in total and comes with two dry bags, removable seats, and 86-inch (218.4-centimeter) oars.

 If you can’t decide whether to bring your best friend or significant other, then you don’t have to because you can just take both of them with a three-seater kayak such as the Sevylor Big Basin Three-Person Kayak.